DomiKamu/OhmerPrems/README.md

 ## Free version (trial)<a name="freevsfull"></a>

-Unlike via VCV Store where you'll must to buy without the ability to test it first, free/trial *OhmerPrems* plugin is always available for everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) section from this GitHub repository (designed for **manual** installation/update, by download + copy the **.vcvplugin** package file).
+Unlike via VCV Store where you'll must to buy without the ability to test it first (except if I'm wrong somewhere), free/trial *OhmerPrems* plugin is always available for everyone, for Windows, MacOS X (Intel & ARM), and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) section from this GitHub repository (designed for **manual** installation/update, by download + copy the **.vcvplugin** package file).

 Also, lastest stable plugin release is always available from VCV Library, for assisted installation and updates.
 From VCV Library, you'll can subscribe for the whole OhmerPrems plugin, or per favorite module(s):

 - [Whole OhmerPrems plugin](https://library.vcvrack.com/OhmerPrems)
 - [Per module (all Ohmer and OhmerPrems are listed)](https://library.vcvrack.com/?query=&brand=Ohmer+Modules&tag=&license=)

-Without a personal license (V2) keyfile, _FranKe_, _FroeZe_ / _FroeZe-X_ / _FroeZe-SX_, and _QuadPercs_ modules run as "Free/Trial", with some features limitations.
+Without a valid personal license V2 keyfile, _DeXtral_, _FranKe_, _FroeZe_ / _FroeZe-X_ / _FroeZe-SX_, and _QuadPercs_ modules run as "Free/Trial", with some feature limitations/restrictions.

 ---